Finndersen/adept_ai/README.md

 - Automatic caching of tool and resource lists, with handling of server notifications to reset caches (not even officially supported by the MCP SDK yet)
 - [Create custom subclasses](#customise-mcp-capabilities) to customize the behaviour of MCP tools / resources and how they are presented to the agent

-MCP capabilities can be used in isolation a powerful MCP clients:
+MCP capabilities can also be used in isolation as powerful MCP clients:

 ```py
 async with StdioMCPCapability(...) as mcp_client: